Download/django-openshiftv2/README.md

 Superuser created successfully.
 ```

-or you can use the `createadminuser.py` script.
-This script is called on deploy to openshift and
+* or you can use the `createadminuser.py` script
-checks whether an `admin` user already exists.
+This script is called on deploy to openshift and checks whether an `admin` user already exists.
 If not, it will create one.
-On openshift it will
-use the MySQL password as the initial password, on local development environments it will use
+On openshift it will use the MySQL password as the initial password, on local development environments it will use
 password `secret`:

 ```sh